 The school supplies SPF30 (or higher) broad-spectrum, water-resistant sunscreen for staff and student’s use.

-Sunscreen is applied in accordance with the manufacturer’s directions (which state to apply at least 20 minutes before going outdoors and reapply every two hours (if students are outside for more than 1 hour at a time), or more frequently if sweating or swimming).
+Sunscreen is applied in accordance with the manufacturer’s directions (which state to apply at least 20 minutes before going outdoors and reapply every two hours, or more frequently if sweating or swimming).

 Strategies are in place to remind students to apply sunscreen before going outdoors (e.g. reminder notices)